Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

 The received line is stored in the system variable "inputstr".
 The first matched pattern is stored in the system variable "matchstr".
+Group matched patterns of regular expressions are stored in 9 system variables from "groupmatchstr1" to "groupmatchstr9".

 Example:
 timeout = 30